k12re/k12re/README.md

-- 🌱 I’m currently learning frontend development
+- 🌱 Improving my skills in frontend development..
-- 💼 I am studying a vocational degree in frontend development
+- 💼 Higher vocational degree in frontend development
 - 💻 I like computers
 - 🎮 Games
 - 🎧 And music